 H. Street offsets and jogs.

-(1) If the center line of a new street is not directly across the intersection from the right-of-way of another street, it shall have a centerline offset of no less than 125 feet.
+(1) If the center line of a new street is not directly across the intersection from the right-of-way of another street, it shall have a center-line offset of no less than 125 feet.

-(2) Any new street shall be offset from any other street on the same side of the road by at least 300 feet, measured at the center line of the streets.
+(2) Any new street shall be offset from any other street on the same side of the road by at least 300 feet, measured at the center lines of the streets.

 I. Intersections.
 Streets shall be laid out so as to intersect as nearly as possible at right angles.